niklaushirt/ibm-aiops-deployer/README.md

 <details>
 <summary>📥 Re-Run the installer</summary>

 #### ❗ You can re-run the installer as many times as you want.
 #### ❗ It won't destroy anything!

-1. Go to your OCP UI
+1. Go to your OpenShift UI
 2. Select Namespace `ibm-aiops-installer`
 3. Select Workloads/Pods
 4. You should see something like this